Skip to Main Content

 Some installment loans are restricted to a specific use, while others are more versatile.
 There are five common types of installment loans.

-• Personal loans: A personal loan is typically unsecured and paid out as a lump-sum — usually repaid in one to seven years.
+• Personal loans: A personal loan is typically unsecured and paid out as a lump sum — usually repaid in one to seven years.
 The money from the loan can be used to consolidate debt, fund home improvement projects, pay for a wedding, cover emergency expenses and more.

 • Auto loans: An auto loan is a secured loan used to buy a car with the vehicle serving as collateral.
 The loan is paid monthly, typically in two to seven years.
 Use our auto loan calculator to determine what your monthly payment might be.

 • Student loans: A student loan is a type of unsecured loan that can be used to pay for education expenses, such as tuition, fees and room and board.
-These can be obtained through the federal government or through private lenders and have repayment terms ranging from five to 20 years.
+These can be obtained through the federal government or private lenders and have repayment terms ranging from five to 20 years.

 • Buy now, pay later (BNPL) loans: BNPL loans have payments that are usually split up into four installments.
-They have recently gained in popularity because they are usually interest-free if the payments are made on time and may come with the flexibility to change payment due dates.
+They have recently gained popularity because they are usually interest-free if the payments are made on time and may come with the flexibility to change payment due dates.

 Pros and cons of installment loans